vcync/modV-Workshop/README.md

     * Ensure the text fill color is `#000000` (black)
     * Set the blend mode of the Module to `Difference`

+## Liquid text

+Load /presets/004_Liquid_Text.json.

+This preset makes heavy use of Blend modes and two very powerful ISF shaders, "Edge Distort" and "Optical Flow Distort".
+Combined in the right way it's possible to achieve a "liquid" effect.

+This is similar to the effect seen in a video clip of modV from JSConf EU 2018, though that was modV 2 so the composition was likely different.

 ---

 # Breakout Session C